absolud/pspy/README.md

 # pspy
-By combining Python 3 and Photoshop we can interact with documents, layers, footage, images and text but we can also tap into hidden functionalities using action descriptors.
+By combining Python 3 and Photoshop we can not only interact with documents, layers, images and text, we can also tap into hidden functionalities using action descriptors.
-Most of us struggle with this topic. 'lg_scriptlistenr_2_python.py' converts Javascript action records into python functions.
+'lg_scriptlistener_2_Python.py' transpiles Photoshop Javascript action records into Python functions which include human-readable stringID.

-## Photoshop action descriptors in python
+## Photoshop action descriptors in Python

-Action descriptors logic is pretty much hidden from us and because we won't necesseraly be able to structure descriptor code by intuition alone, a converter is essential to make sense of action descriptor structures.
-The log file 'ScriptingListenerJS.log' contains Javascript log entries of Photoshop's actions and events that has executed while we've been interacting with the application.
-By converting these entries into python functions you could further inspect, adjust and execute customized solutions.
+Action descriptor logic is pretty much hidden from us and because we won't necesseraly be able to structure descriptor code by intuition alone, a converter is essential to make sense of the action descriptor formatting and charID names.
+The 'ScriptingListenerJS.log' file we usually use as a reference contains Javascript log entries of Photoshop's actions and events that has executed while we've been interacting with the application.
+By filtering out the useful parts and converting these entries into Python functions you could further inspect, adjust and execute customized solutions in Photoshop.

 ## Excluded entries in the 'ScriptingListenerJS.log' file